apache/trafficcontrol/blueprints/user.permissions.md

 Permission the user is missing that would allow them to proceed.

 #### Client Impact
-As Permissions are defined by the Role of the authenticated user, no client changes are necessary beyond those necessitated by the removal of two API endpoints and the renaming and restructuring of a third.
+As Permissions are defined by the Role of the authenticated user, the only client changes are necessary beyond those necessitated by the removal of two API endpoints and the renaming and restructuring of a third are to stop filling in a Role ID on user creation/update from a Role name if an ID was unset (this will now be handled by the API itself, which will save a full HTTP request on each user creation/modification).

 #### Database Impact
 The new model for a Role does not allow a `null` description; a simple